snowyu/turbo-script.pas/Docs/ReadmeVM.txt

 iVMEnter: push the current IP(ESI),set the new IP, and run the vmNext PUSH ESI        //push the current IP.
-  MOV  ESI, ECX   //set the new IP
+  MOV  ESI, EAX   //set the new IP
   JMP iVMNext